will-berg/assignment3/report_for_assignment_3.md

 > `solve_chinese_remainder`: Finds the smallest number x that satisfies the equations x mod y1 = z1, x mod y2 = z2, …, etc using the chinese remainder theorem if applicable.

 4. Are exceptions taken into account in the given measurements?

-   > Exceptions are taken into account when they manually raised.
+> Exceptions are taken into account when they are manually raised in a function.
+Unexpected exceptions are not taken into account.

 5. Is the documentation clear w.r.t. all the possible outcomes?
 > `count_islands`: The documentation for the `count_islands` function lists 4 examples that illustrate the different outcomes well.

 > `maximum_flow_bfs`: The comments give a clear understanding of what the branch does and the requirements for the code to enter the path.